Xylitol, A Processed Sugar Alchohol

 unheated, raw honey

-Keep in mind, if you have active tooth decay and want to prevent tooth decay, you need to limit your sugar intake, I don't think using a synthetic sugar is a natural shortcut.
+Keep in mind, if you have active tooth decay and want to prevent tooth decay, you need to limit your sugar intake; I don't think using a synthetic sugar is a natural shortcut.

 Xylitol Material Safety Data Sheets